EJSFF/FERTDMRs/index.md

 This page is a summary of data pulled from effluent reports for fertilizer manufacturing.
-It describes one approach used to filter 485 permits associated with fertilizer manufacturing down to 186 with data, down to 140 with observations of N discharges.
+It describes one approach used to filter 485 permits associated with fertilizer manufacturing down to 186 with data, down to 143 with observations of N or P discharges.
 This approach can easily be modified to incorporate a different initial set of permits to scan or different pollutants.

 ## 1. IDENTIFYING NPDES PERMITS ASSOCIATED WITH FERTILIZER MANUFACTURING